posttraumatic stress disorder (PTSD); includes acute stress disorder

 - ↑ Prescriber's Letter 14(1): 2007 Propranolol for Post-traumatic Stress Disorder Detail-Document#: http://prescribersletter.com/(5bhgn1a4ni4cyp2tvybwfh55)/pl/ArticleDD.aspx?li=1&st=1&cs=&s=PRL&pt=3&fpt=25&dd=230111&pb=PRL (subscription needed) http://www.prescribersletter.com

-- ↑ 12.0 12.1 12.2 12.3 12.4 12.5 12.6 12.7 Prescriber's Letter 18(8): 2011 CHART: Pharmacotherapy of Post-Traumatic Stress Disorder GUIDELINES: Post-Traumatic Stress Disorder Management (2010) Detail-Document#: http://prescribersletter.com/(5bhgn1a4ni4cyp2tvybwfh55)/pl/ArticleDD.aspx?li=1&st=1&cs=&s=PRL&pt=3&fpt=25&dd=270805&pb=PRL (subscription needed) http://www.prescribersletter.com
+- ↑ Jump up to: 12.0 12.1 12.2 12.3 12.4 12.5 12.6 12.7 Prescriber's Letter 18(8): 2011 CHART: Pharmacotherapy of Post-Traumatic Stress Disorder GUIDELINES: Post-Traumatic Stress Disorder Management (2010) Detail-Document#: http://prescribersletter.com/(5bhgn1a4ni4cyp2tvybwfh55)/pl/ArticleDD.aspx?li=1&st=1&cs=&s=PRL&pt=3&fpt=25&dd=270805&pb=PRL (subscription needed) http://www.prescribersletter.com

-- ↑ 13.0 13.1 Krystal JH et al. Adjunctive risperidone treatment for antidepressant-resistant symptoms of chronic military service-related PTSD: A randomized trial.
+- ↑ Jump up to: 13.0 13.1 Krystal JH et al. Adjunctive risperidone treatment for antidepressant-resistant symptoms of chronic military service-related PTSD: A randomized trial.
 JAMA 2011 Aug 3; 306:493. <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/21813427 <Internet> http://jama.ama-assn.org/content/306/5/493.full

 Hoge CW.
 Interventions for war-related posttraumatic stress disorder: Meeting veterans where they are.
-JAMA 2011 Aug 3; 306:549. <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/21813436 <Internet> http://jama.ama-assn.org/content/306/5/549.full - ↑ 14.0 14.1 14.2 Shalev AY et al. Prevention of posttraumatic stress disorder by early treatment: Results from the Jerusalem Trauma Outreach and Prevention study.
+JAMA 2011 Aug 3; 306:549. <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/21813436 <Internet> http://jama.ama-assn.org/content/306/5/549.full - ↑ Jump up to: 14.0 14.1 14.2 Shalev AY et al. Prevention of posttraumatic stress disorder by early treatment: Results from the Jerusalem Trauma Outreach and Prevention study.
 Arch Gen Psychiatry 2011 Oct 3; <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/21969418 <Internet> http://archpsyc.ama-assn.org/cgi/content/abstract/archgenpsychiatry.2011.127v1

-- ↑ 15.0 15.1 von Kanel R et al. Altered blood coagulation in patients with posttraumatic stress disorder.
+- ↑ Jump up to: 15.0 15.1 von Kanel R et al. Altered blood coagulation in patients with posttraumatic stress disorder.
 Psychosom Med 2006 Jul/Aug; 68:598-604.
 PMID: https://www.ncbi.nlm.nih.gov/pubmed/16868270

-- ↑ 16.0 16.1 Kubzansky LD et al The Weight of Traumatic Stress.
+- ↑ Jump up to: 16.0 16.1 Kubzansky LD et al The Weight of Traumatic Stress.
 A Prospective Study of Posttraumatic Stress Disorder Symptoms and Weight Status in Women.
 JAMA Psychiatry.
 Published online November 20, 2013 <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/24258147 <Internet> http://archpsyc.jamanetwork.com/article.aspx?articleid=1780021

-- ↑ 17.0 17.1 Geriatric Review Syllabus, 8th edition (GRS8) Durso SC and Sullivan GN (eds) American Geriatrics Society, 2013
+- ↑ Jump up to: 17.0 17.1 Geriatric Review Syllabus, 8th edition (GRS8) Durso SC and Sullivan GN (eds) American Geriatrics Society, 2013

-- ↑ 18.0 18.1 18.2 Institute of Medicine Treatment for Posttraumatic Stress Disorder in Military and Veteran Populations: Final Assessment 2014 http://www.nap.edu/catalog.php?record_id=18724
+- ↑ Jump up to: 18.0 18.1 18.2 Institute of Medicine Treatment for Posttraumatic Stress Disorder in Military and Veteran Populations: Final Assessment 2014 http://www.nap.edu/catalog.php?record_id=18724

 Hoge CW et al. Refining trauma-focused treatments for servicemembers and veterans with posttraumatic stress disorder: Progress and ongoing challenges.
-JAMA Psychiatry 2016 Nov 23; PMID: https://www.ncbi.nlm.nih.gov/pubmed/27893037 - ↑ 20.0 20.1 Kuhn E, Kanuri N, Hoffman JE et al. A randomized controlled trial of a smartphone app for posttraumatic stress disorder symptoms.
+JAMA Psychiatry 2016 Nov 23; PMID: https://www.ncbi.nlm.nih.gov/pubmed/27893037 - ↑ Jump up to: 20.0 20.1 Kuhn E, Kanuri N, Hoffman JE et al. A randomized controlled trial of a smartphone app for posttraumatic stress disorder symptoms.
 J Consult Clin Psychol 2017 Mar; 85:267 <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/28221061 <Internet> http://psycnet.apa.org/?&fa=main.doiLanding&doi=10.1037/ccp0000163

 - ↑ Shalev A, Liberzon I, Marmar C. Post-Traumatic Stress Disorder.
 N Engl J Med 2017; 376:2459-2469.
 June 22, 2017 <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/28636846 <Internet> http://www.nejm.org/doi/full/10.1056/NEJMra1612499

-- ↑ 23.0 23.1 Raskind MA et al. Trial of prazosin for post-traumatic stress disorder in military veterans.
+- ↑ Jump up to: 23.0 23.1 Raskind MA et al. Trial of prazosin for post-traumatic stress disorder in military veterans.
 N Engl J Med 2018 Feb 8; 378:507 <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/29414272 <Internet> http://www.nejm.org/doi/10.1056/NEJMoa1507598

 Ressler KJ.
 Alpha-adrenergic receptors in PTSD - Failure or time for precision medicine?
-N Engl J Med 2018 Feb 8; 378:575 <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/29414268 <Internet> http://www.nejm.org/doi/10.1056/NEJMe1716724 - ↑ 24.0 24.1 Foa EB et al. Effect of prolonged exposure therapy delivered over 2 weeks vs 8 weeks vs present-centered therapy on PTSD symptom severity in military personnel: A randomized clinical trial.
+N Engl J Med 2018 Feb 8; 378:575 <PubMed> PMID: https://www.ncbi.nlm.nih.gov/pubmed/29414268 <Internet> http://www.nejm.org/doi/10.1056/NEJMe1716724 - ↑ Jump up to: 24.0 24.1 Foa EB et al. Effect of prolonged exposure therapy delivered over 2 weeks vs 8 weeks vs present-centered therapy on PTSD symptom severity in military personnel: A randomized clinical trial.
 JAMA 2018 Jan 23; 319:354.
 PMID: https://www.ncbi.nlm.nih.gov/pubmed/29362795 https://jamanetwork.com/journals/jama/article-abstract/2670254

 Hoge CW, Chard KM.
 A window into the evolution of trauma-focused psychotherapies for posttraumatic stress disorder.
-JAMA 2018 Jan 23; 319:343 PMID: https://www.ncbi.nlm.nih.gov/pubmed/29362777 https://jamanetwork.com/journals/jama/article-abstract/2670236 - ↑ 25.0 25.1 Sloan DM, Marx BP, Lee DJ, Resick PA.
+JAMA 2018 Jan 23; 319:343 PMID: https://www.ncbi.nlm.nih.gov/pubmed/29362777 https://jamanetwork.com/journals/jama/article-abstract/2670236 - ↑ Jump up to: 25.0 25.1 Sloan DM, Marx BP, Lee DJ, Resick PA.
 A brief exposure-based treatment vs cognitive processing therapy for posttraumatic stress disorder: A randomized noninferiority clinical trial.
 JAMA Psychiatry 2018 Jan 17 PMID: https://www.ncbi.nlm.nih.gov/pubmed/29344631 https://jamanetwork.com/journals/jamapsychiatry/article-abstract/2669771

 - ↑ Ostacher MJ, Cifu AS Management of Posttraumatic Stress Disorder.
 JAMA.
 2019;321(2):200-201 PMID: https://www.ncbi.nlm.nih.gov/pubmed/30556838 https://jamanetwork.com/journals/jama/fullarticle/2719367

 Stein MB, Norman SB.
 When does meta-analysis of a network not work?: Fishing for answers.
-JAMA Psychiatry 2019 Jun 12; PMID: https://www.ncbi.nlm.nih.gov/pubmed/31188403 - ↑ 28.0 28.1 Dean KR, Hammamieh R, Mellon SH et al. Multi-omic biomarker identification and validation for diagnosing warzone-related post-traumatic stress disorder.
+JAMA Psychiatry 2019 Jun 12; PMID: https://www.ncbi.nlm.nih.gov/pubmed/31188403 - ↑ Jump up to: 28.0 28.1 Dean KR, Hammamieh R, Mellon SH et al. Multi-omic biomarker identification and validation for diagnosing warzone-related post-traumatic stress disorder.
 Mol Psychiatry 2019 Sep 10; PMID: https://www.ncbi.nlm.nih.gov/pubmed/31501510 https://www.nature.com/articles/s41380-019-0496-z

-- ↑ 29.0 29.1 Song H, Fall K, Fang F et al Stress related disorders and subsequent risk of life threatening infections: population based sibling controlled cohort study.
+- ↑ Jump up to: 29.0 29.1 Song H, Fall K, Fang F et al Stress related disorders and subsequent risk of life threatening infections: population based sibling controlled cohort study.
 BMJ 2019;367:l5784 PMID: https://www.ncbi.nlm.nih.gov/pubmed/31645334 https://www.bmj.com/content/367/bmj.l5784

-- ↑ 30.0 30.1 van Dis EAM, van Veen SC, Hagenaars MA et al Long-term Outcomes of Cognitive Behavioral Therapy for Anxiety-Related Disorders.
+- ↑ Jump up to: 30.0 30.1 van Dis EAM, van Veen SC, Hagenaars MA et al Long-term Outcomes of Cognitive Behavioral Therapy for Anxiety-Related Disorders.
 A Systematic Review and Meta-analysis.
 JAMA Psychiatry.
 Published online November 23, 2019 PMID: https://www.ncbi.nlm.nih.gov/pubmed/31758858 https://jamanetwork.com/journals/jamapsychiatry/fullarticle/2756136

 - ↑ World Health Organization Assessment and Management of Conditions Specifically Related to Stress. http://apps.who.int/iris/bitstream/10665/85623/1/9789241505932_eng.pdf

 Mitchell J, et al Efficacy and safety results from the first phase 3 randomized controlled trial of MDMA-assisted psychotherapy for treatment of severe chronic PTSD.
-American Psychiatric Association (APA) 2021. - ↑ 33.0 33.1 Schnurr PP, Chard KM, Ruzek JI et al Comparison of Prolonged Exposure vs Cognitive Processing Therapy for Treatment of Posttraumatic Stress Disorder Among US Veterans.
+American Psychiatric Association (APA) 2021. - ↑ Jump up to: 33.0 33.1 Schnurr PP, Chard KM, Ruzek JI et al Comparison of Prolonged Exposure vs Cognitive Processing Therapy for Treatment of Posttraumatic Stress Disorder Among US Veterans.
 A Randomized Clinical Trial.
 JAMA Netw Open.
 2022;5(1):e2136921.
 Jan 19.
 PMID: https://www.ncbi.nlm.nih.gov/pubmed/35044471 Free article https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2788220

-- ↑ 34.0 34.1 Hollifield M, Hsiao AF, Smith T et al Acupuncture for Combat-Related Posttraumatic Stress Disorder: A Randomized Clinical Trial.
+- ↑ Jump up to: 34.0 34.1 Hollifield M, Hsiao AF, Smith T et al Acupuncture for Combat-Related Posttraumatic Stress Disorder: A Randomized Clinical Trial.
 JAMA Psychiatry.
 2024 Feb 21:e235651.
 PMID: https://www.ncbi.nlm.nih.gov/pubmed/38381417 PMCID: PMC10882512 Free PMC article. https://jamanetwork.com/journals/jamapsychiatry/fullarticle/2814938

-- ↑ 35.0 35.1 35.2 35.3 35.4 35.5 35.6 35.7 Schnurr PP, Hamblen JL, Wolf J et al. The management of posttraumatic stress disorder and acute stress disorder: Synopsis of the 2023 U.S. Department of Veterans Affairs and U.S. Department of Defense clinical practice guideline.
+- ↑ Jump up to: 35.0 35.1 35.2 35.3 35.4 35.5 35.6 35.7 Schnurr PP, Hamblen JL, Wolf J et al. The management of posttraumatic stress disorder and acute stress disorder: Synopsis of the 2023 U.S. Department of Veterans Affairs and U.S. Department of Defense clinical practice guideline.
 Ann Intern Med 2024 Feb 27; [e-pub].
 PMID: https://www.ncbi.nlm.nih.gov/pubmed/38408360 https://www.acpjournals.org/doi/10.7326/M23-2757